Transportation Alternatives Program (TAP)

 • April 2, 2024 (9 am to 11 am; 11:30 am – 1:30 pm) – CRTPA Committees (TAC & CMAC) scheduled to discuss the FY 2026 – FY 2030 TA Project Priority List

-• April 16, 2024 (1:30 pm) – CRTPA scheduled to adopt the Draft FY 2026 – FY 2030 TA Project Priority List
+• April 16, 2024 (1:30 pm) – CRTPA adopted the FY 2026 – FY 2030 TA Project Priority List

 • April 26, 2024 – Adopted TA Project Priority List due for submission to the Florida Department of Transportation